AcornDrifter/Drifter/README.md

 The Acorn Archimedes has a unique place in computing history.
 The mobile-computing-age-defining [ARM chip and architecture](https://en.wikipedia.org/wiki/ARM_architecture_family) was designed and developed for the computer.

 As the original author of the Drifter, I didn't particularly look back on the game with any pride or take care to archive development material, or keep much of anything associated with the game for very long.
 More than 25 years after Drifter's release all the details around how it was built are fading.
-It's next-to-impossible to find a copy online or run the game under emulation, let alone look back through any source code.
+It's next-to-impossible to find a copy online, run the game in an emulator or look back through any source code.

-I was pleased to discover some efforts had been made by Jon Abbott of the [JASPP](https://forums.jaspp.org.uk/forum/index.php) (Archimedes Software Preservation Project) to archive and update Drifter.
+I was pleased to discover Jon Abbott of the [JASPP](https://forums.jaspp.org.uk/forum/index.php) (Archimedes Software Preservation Project) had archived and updated Drifter.
 Jon fixed it for use on versions of RISC OS beyond its original design, making it run on [RISC OS OPEN on Raspberry Pi](https://www.riscosopen.org/content/downloads/raspberry-pi).

 ## History

-The introduction of [Virtua Racing](https://en.wikipedia.org/wiki/Virtua_Racing) to arcades in 1992 and Star Fox for SNES in 1993 triggered some obsessive and haphazard experiments with 3D projection and rotation techniques using BBC BASIC and later assembler.
+The introduction of [Virtua Racing](https://en.wikipedia.org/wiki/Virtua_Racing) to arcades in 1992 and Star Fox for SNES in 1993 triggered some obsessive experiments with 3D projection and rotation techniques using BBC BASIC and later assembler.

-Earlier incarnations of what ended up being Drifter were inspired by [F-Zero](https://en.wikipedia.org/wiki/F-Zero_(video_game)) and other 16-bit Super Nintendo games featuring the so-called [Mode 7 'texture-mapping' floor plane effect](https://en.wikipedia.org/wiki/Mode_7).
+Earlier incarnations of Drifter were inspired by [F-Zero](https://en.wikipedia.org/wiki/F-Zero_(video_game)) and other 16-bit Super Nintendo games featuring the so-called [Mode 7 'texture-mapping' floor plane effect](https://en.wikipedia.org/wiki/Mode_7).
+I assumed that it would be a performance advantage to draw only the sections of floor-plane needed for the track and leave some sections untouched.
+This resulted in Drifter's grid-based track appearance.

 ## Limitations